symfony/symfony-docs/book/translation.rst

     *country* code (e.g. ``fr_FR`` for French/France) is recommended.

-In this chapter, you'll learn how to use the Translation component in the Symfony2 framework.
+In this chapter, you'll learn how to use the Translation component in the Symfony framework.
 You can read the
 :doc:`Translation component documentation </components/translation/usage>`
 to learn even more.
 Overall, the process has several steps: